 All homes have spoken and unspoken rules.
 I encourage you to make the house rules explicit and for those rules to reflect your value system (e.g., "In this house we help each other, tell the truth, share, do our best, pay with hugs, laugh, try new things, express gratitude, show compassion, dream big, use kind words, think of others, say please and thank you, and show respect for each other").

-Please note: If we do not see a decrease in externalizing behavior in your child at home and/or at school, I may refer you and your child to see someone Certified in PCIT or CPS for more intensive support.
-The below links given explanations of the PCIT and CPS programs.
+Please note: If we do not see a decrease in externalizing behavior in your child at home and/or at school, I may refer you and your child to see someone Certified in PCIT for more intensive support.
+Click on the below photo get an explanation of PCIT.

 There are times when factors outside of the parent-child relationship can create distress in the child.
 Substance abuse, poor sleep hygiene, and neurodiversity (if unknown or unaddressed) can lead to psychological distress.
-Below are resources for thinking about and addressing some of these factors.
+Click on the photos below to access resources for thinking about and addressing some of these factors.

 High Functioning Autism